Recycling small electronic equipment

-We now collect small electrical items with your weekly recycling collections, in your green box, such as:
+We collect small electrical items with your weekly recycling collections, in your green or black box, such as:

 - small kitchen appliances (such as kettles, toasters, irons )